 Always think before you answer, consider your prior plans and priorities first.
-If you are truly unsure about your answer, tell the other person when you will get back to them with a firm answer.
-If you think it necessary explain to them why you need time consider.
+If you are genuinely unsure about your answer, tell the other person when you will get back to them with a firm answer.
+If you think it necessary, explain to them why you need time to consider.
 Stick to the commitment of answering them on the set date.

 Be sure not to send mixed messages like, “I don’t think I can, but I want to help.”
 This is confusing because you are accepting and declining at the same time.
 If the truth of your answer isn’t hurtful to the other person, share it with them.

 There are four general steps to saying “no” that will work in most situations without feeling guilty.

 Firstly, genuinely compliment the person.
 Next, give your “yes” or “no” answer.
 Then, thank them.
 Finally, encourage the other person.